ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-03-18-Interest-Levels-in-NYC-Rental-Properties.md

 ![jpg](/img/renthop_files/nyc_apartment.jpg)
 *Figure 1 - Apartment image from sample listing on Renthop.com.*

 This post gives an outline of my approach to solving the [Two Sigma Connect: Rental Listing Inquiries](https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries) Kaggle competition.
 The competition was as rewarding as it was challenging.
 It featured a very diverse dataset (including geospatial, image, text, and temporal data) and was co-sponsored by Two Sigma Investments and Renthop.com.
-The goal of the competition was to answer the question: “How much interest will a new rental listing on RentHop receive?”.
-The problem was a multi-class problem in which we were tasked with predicting the associated probabilities of an apartment listing receiving "low", "medium" or "high" levels of interest.
+The goal of the competition was to answer the question: “How much interest will a new rental listing on RentHop receive?”
+The problem was a multi-class one in which we were tasked with predicting the associated probabilities of an apartment listing receiving "low", "medium" or "high" levels of interest.
 Submissions were evaluated using a [multi-class logarithmic loss](https://www.kaggle.com/wiki/LogLoss) metric.

 My final model consisted of an ensemble of gradient boosting (XGBoost), extremely randomized trees (ExtraTrees) and a two-level feedforward stacked metamodel (StackNet) that featured a wide variety of base learners.
-In the end, I ranked **214 out of 2,489 competitors (top 9%)**.
+In the end, I placed **214 out of 2,489 competitors (top 9%)**.
 You can find the final leaderboard [here](https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries/leaderboard).

 ![png](/img/renthop_files/renthop_screenshot.png)
 *Figure 2 - Screenshot of Renthop.com homepage.*